sovrynn/ecdo/6-LITERATURE-MEDIA/amallulla/README.md

+# Amallulla

+A beautiful thesis and surely a wonderful person.

 An old cataclysm website with snapshots on the wayback machine saved in 2021/22.
 Not accessible otherwise anymore. https://web.archive.org/web/20220801000000*/amallulla.com

 Old link was amallulla.com

-Some hard copies of his articles in here.
+Various parts of his website are saved here, including hard copies of various pages.

 Video of his is hosted on Nobulart's website: https://nobulart.com/musica-vitae-et-mortis/

-There are 39 snapshots saved on the wayback machine, I've saved some of them here...
+There are 39 snapshots saved on the wayback machine, I haven't gone through all of them, but some are here.

-# Notes on the site snapshots
+# Notes on (some of) the site snapshots

 - 211126: the first snapshot, esoteric symbolism
 - 220121: An index of his master theory